Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 A border collieThese dogs, even senior ones, are highly active so they need to have more calories than most dogs of their size.

 Adult dogs need at least 1,000 calories a day.
-If they are active and out herding sheep, they will need more than 1,400 calories.
+If they are very active and are out herding sheep, they will need more like 1,400 calories.

 Puppies will need around 1,000 calories a day as they are growing.
 Senior dogs need around 700 calories a day unless they are still particularly active then you should up the calories.

-Miniature Border Collies don’t have specific dietary requirements, nor do they suffer from allergies, so it isn’t too difficult to feed them.
+Miniature Border Collies don’t really have specific dietary requirements, nor do they much suffer from allergies, so it isn’t too difficult to feed them.
 Just make sure to choose high-quality dog food.

 Nutrient Requirements

-Because they are such active dogs, certain foods will help them to remain healthy.
+Because they are such active dogs, there are certain foods that will help them to remain healthy.

 The first is calcium.
 Because Miniature Border Collies are so active, it can put a lot of pressure on their joints.
 Strong and healthy joints can be assured if you feed them a diet high in calcium.

-Protein is also very important for miniature border collies, giving them energy.
-Dogs are closely related to wolves, which eat mainly protein.
+Protein is also very important for Miniature Border Collies as it gives them masses of energy.
+Dogs are closely related to wolves who eat mainly protein.

 Yes, your Miniature Border Collies may survive on a vegetarian diet, but it won’t give them the energy they need.

-Carbohydrates are essential in the diet of Miniature Border Collies to increase calorie intake.
+To increase the calorie intake, carbohydrates are essential in the diet of Miniature Border Collies.

 Avoid low-quality carbs like wheat, soy, and corn.
 They’re just empty fillers.